pst-on-github/homebridge-enocean/README.md

 Property | Description
 -|-
-name | Platform Name
-comDevice | Path to the EnOcean device.
+name | Platform Name (`EnOcean`) comDevice | Path to the EnOcean gateway device.
 E.g. `/dev/ttyUSB0`.
-USB300 type EnOcean transceiver.
-isLearnSwitchEnabled | Learn Switch.
+USB300 type EnOcean gateway transceiver.
+Consider using `/dev/serial/by-id/<device>` on Raspian. isLearnSwitchEnabled | Learn Switch.
 If enabled, the plugin will create a switch accessory (EnOcean Learn) to switch learn/teach-in mode. isHistoryServiceEnabled | Enable History Service for Eve App.
 If enabled, the plugin support the fakegato-history service to support history graphs in the Eve app.

-Maybe it is a good idea to use the is-path for `comDevice`, like `/dev/serial/usb-EnOcean_GmbH_EnOcean_USB_300_DB_<some-id>-if00-port0`.
-That way homebridge can access the device if you plug it to another USB port.

-If you see 'access denied' in the logs, for the com device, you might need to add homebridge to the plugdev group (`add user homebridge plugdev` on Raspbian).
+If you see 'access denied' in the logs, for the gateway device, you might need to add homebridge to the plugdev group (`add user homebridge plugdev` on Raspbian).

 ## EnOceanDevice configuration